Toorion/Yii2-PusherWS/README.md

 # Yii2 PusherWS

-Yii2 WebSocket Real-Time API for Pusher
+Yii2 WebSocket Real-Time client API for Pusher

 ## What is it?